kevinolega/callcentertrainingtips/_posts/2019-07-26-pronunciation-errors.md

 When we were saying goodnight I told her I had to wake up early because I had to open the gate for the Karpintero (Carpenter).

-She gigled and asked me to say that again.
+She giggled and asked me to say that again.

 I said Karpintero (pronounced as car-pin-terow kind of how Sam Milby pronounced Tagalog words but he didn’t exist then).